 From one point of view, I ‘won’ a debate in the Chartered Institute of Housing’s conference on Tuesday, when I was sounding a sceptical note about the idea of Universal Basic Income.
-After hearing the arguments, people were much more critical of the idea.
+There’s a clip on Youtube where I and others outline the arguments.
+After hearing the case, people were much more critical of the idea.
 There’s a short (and not very balanced) report on a CIH blog here.
 If you read it, you might get the impression I had swayed people with my fiery rhetoric and compelling oratorical powers.
 But the truth is that the case was largely won for me before I opened my mouth.
 At the outset the CIH Chair asked people to vote electronically.
 The first question was whether or not people were generally in favour of the idea; 75%, of an audience of about 200 said they were.
 Then he asked if they would still support it if they had to pay more in tax, and approval fell to 51%.
 Laughter in the hall.
 Job done.